sjspielman/bio5312_fall2017/inclass/day7_exercises.md

 ![figure]({{ '/files/post_figures/seals.jpg' | relative_url }}){: .img2}

 A set of researchers wanted to know whether these feeding long dives incurred an energetic expense, beyond the exertion a seal would experience while diving but not feeding.
 Researchers measured the oxygen use of seals as they surfaced for air after a dive.
-For 10 seals, they measured oxygen use (in $$\frac{mg O_2}{kg}$$) of 1 feeding dive and 1 non-feeding dives.
+For 10 seals, they measured oxygen use (in $$\frac{mg O_2}{kg}$$) of 1 feeding dive and 1 non-feeding dive.
 Download the data [here]({{ '/datasets/seals.csv' | relative_url }}).
 **Does feeding increase the metabolic costs of a dive?**

 Take the following steps: